openwhyd/openwhyd/README.md

 ### Setup (simple)

-* Instal Docker Client via https://www.docker.com/community-edition and start it
+1. Install [Docker Client](https://www.docker.com/community-edition) and start it
+2. [Install Git](https://www.atlassian.com/git/tutorials/install-git) if you don't have it already
+3. Clone openwhyd's repository: `git clone https://github.com/openwhyd/openwhyd.git`, then `cd openwhyd`
-* Build and Launch all processes `docker-compose up` (ignore the error, keep the container running)
+4. Build and launch Docker processes: `docker-compose up` (ignore the error, keep the container running)
-* Initialize MongoDB database (do it one-time only) : `docker-compose exec mongo mongo openwhyd_data data/initdb.js data/initdb_team.js && docker-compose restart web`
+5. In another shell instance, initialize the database: `docker-compose exec mongo mongo openwhyd_data data/initdb.js data/initdb_team.js && docker-compose restart web` (then, you can close that shell instance if you want)
-* Open [http://localhost:8080](http://localhost:8080) (or `WHYD_URL_PREFIX`)

-* Then after first initialization, to launch all processes `docker-compose up`
+6. Open [http://localhost:8080](http://localhost:8080) in your web browser => you should see Openwhyd's home page! 🎉
+7. When you're done, shutdown the Docker processes by pressing the `Ctrl-C` key combination in the shell instance where you had run `docker-compose up` (step 4).

+Whenever you want to update your local clone of Openwhyd's repository to the latest version, run `git pull` from the `openwhyd` folder where you had cloned the repository (step 3).

+Whenever you want to start the Docker processes after shutting them down (step 7), run `docker-compose up` again from the `openwhyd` folder where you had cloned the repository (step 3).

+Whenever you just want to restart Openwhyd while the Docker processes are still running, run `docker-compose restart web` from a shell terminal.

 ### Setup (manual)